wiziple/gatsby-plugin-intl/README.md

 ## Features

-- Out of box internationalization-framework powered by [react-intl](https://github.com/yahoo/react-intl).
+- Turn your gatsby site into an internationalization-framework out of the box powered by [react-intl](https://github.com/yahoo/react-intl).

 - Support automatic redirection based on the user's preferred language in browser provided by [browser-lang](https://github.com/wiziple/browser-lang).

 - Support multi-language url routes in a single page component.
 This means you don't have to create separate pages such as `pages/en/index.js` or `pages/ko/index.js`.

-## Inspiration
+## Why?

 When you build multilingual sites, Google recommends using different URLs for each language version of a page rather than using cookies or browser settings to adjust the content language on the page. [(read more)](https://support.google.com/webmasters/answer/182192?hl=en&ref_topic=2370587)